3. The Beginning

 • Niflheim - the world of mist and source of the Water.

-• Ginnungagap - a middle area full of Emptiness.
+• Ginnungagap - a middle area made of Emptiness.

 • Muspelheim - the world of the Fire.

-Some sources mentioned that Muspelheim was the first and Niflheim was created a bit later.
+Some sources mention that Muspelheim was the first and Niflheim was created a bit later.
+For us it doesn't matter a lot, but we can use it as a hint to start learning the Fire first.

-The middle world Midgard we live in was created during a complex sequence of events and transitions and interactions between Water and Fire happening in the middle Emptiness.
+The middle world Midgard we live in was created from the body of proto-giant (Jötunn) Ymir, who emerged as a result of interaction between Water and Fire happening in the middle Emptiness.
+Ymir gave birth to next generation of jötnar and was killed by Odin with brothers.

-This process of world creation we reinterpret as an alchemical process that can be reproduced by practitioners in their microcosm.
+This process of world creation we interpret as an alchemical process that can be reproduced by practitioners in their microcosm.

-We see three major "things" exist before everything: Water, Emptiness, and Fire.
+We see three major "things" exist before everything: Fire, Emptiness, and Water.
 It's not "just elements" - they are independent forces which are playing significant roles not only at the moment of creation but during the entire lifetime of the universe.

-What is mentioned in the rest of the myths is a concept of elusive but inevitable Fate to which even gods must submit.
-The idea of such a hidden director, who oversees the entire story from behind the scenes matches very well with the mysterious nature of Emptiness.
+Norse mythology emphasizes the concept of an inevitable and unseen force of Fate, personified by the Norns, to which even the gods must submit.
+The idea of such a hidden director force that oversees the entire story from behind the scenes matches very well with the mysterious nature of Emptiness.
+Despite being occupied by our world, we will find that Emptiness is still around us, and we can touch it.

 This is a distinctive and very important feature of Norse mythology - it's not monistic nor dualistic.